0xf1sh/CyanoPSP/README.md

 - Touch tones, when pressing the cross button on an app/widget.
 - App drawer highlighting effect.
 - Battery functions.
 (Displays the battery percentage, by using icons.)
-- App drawer
+- App Drawer
 - Recovery Menu (will merge, once completed) https://github.com/joel16/PSP-CM-Recovery
+- Lockscreen
+- Notification Slider

 What's yet to work
 =================
 - Internet
 - App drawer (More functional)
-- Notification slider
 - Apollo music player
 - Fully functional calculator app
 - A little settings tweaker (possibly to change battery icons and such)